huri000/SwiftEntryKit/README.md

 ## Installation

-SwiftEntryKit is compatible with Xcode 10 as of release *0.8.1*.
+SwiftEntryKit is compatible with Swift 4.2 as of release *0.8.1*.
-Developers who use Xcode 9.x.y can install release 0.7.2, or any lower version.
+Developers who use lower Swift version can install release *0.7.2*.

 ### CocoaPods